 Converting it from traditional to digital was actually the most difficult for me.
 I had felt for some reason more committed to following my sketch even if it was more proportionally off.
 This project however was very eye opening and inspires me to make more politically driven art in my future works.”

-I wanted to display the pressure of a million eyes constantly watching you (I used various angles of my own eyes for the background) as well as the rigid political nature of the country through the very stylized edits I made to my traditional media on Photoshop.
-I played with perspective in both traditional and digital media too; I drew my main figure from a worm’s eye view, and exaggerated it via Photoshop.”
+I wanted to display the pressure of a million eyes constantly watching you, as well as the rigid political nature of the country through the very stylized edits I made to my traditional media on Photoshop.”

 Although at first I wanted to draw lots of children and artists together, I decided to go with a simpler design after a critique from my peers.
-I think the decision to make the design more simple and more correlated to the main part of the article, children making art, was a great idea and I’m happy that I was able to get that feedback.
-Although I struggled with this assignment originally, I think that there was a good end result.”
+I think the decision to make the design more simple and more correlated to the main part of the article, children making art, was a great idea and I’m happy that I was able to get that feedback.”